tbedau/photolog/README.md

     SECRET_KEY=your-secret-key
     ```

-3. **Create a User:** Run the following command to create an initial user.
+3. **Create a User:** Make sure you have [uv installed](https://docs.astral.sh/uv/getting-started/installation/).
+Then run the following command to create an initial user.
 You will be prompted to set a password:

     ```sh
     uv run cli.py create-user <USERNAME>